jamesmh/PersonalBlog/source/_posts/Async-Await-For-The-Rest-Of-Us.md

 The `await` keyword is where the magic happens.
 It basically says (to the reader of the code):

-> I (the "thread") will make sure, if something asynchronous happens under here, that I'll go do something else (like handle HTTP requests).
+> I (the "thread") will make sure if something asynchronous happens under here, that I'll go do something else (like handle HTTP requests).
 Some "thread" in the future will come back here once the asynchronous stuff is done.

 _Note: Notice that "thread" is in quotes. .Net abstracts **real** threads away from you.
 But that's beyond this article._

-Generally, the most common usage of `await` is when you are doing IO - like getting results from a database query, or getting contents from a file.
+Generally, the most common usage of `await` is when you are doing IO - like getting results from a database query or getting contents from a file.

 When you `await` a method that does IO, it's **not your app** that does the IO - it's ultimately the operating system.
 So your "thread" is just sitting there...waiting...